This page covers the 20052007 film series. For the 2015 film, see Fantastic Four (2015).

 - Homoerotic Subtext: In the sequel, after he confronts an egotistical military guy, Sue seductively tells Reed "I'm so hot for you right now."
 Johnny comes up behind Reed, gives him a hug, and remarks "Me too!"
 Reed laughs it off.

-- Hospital Hottie: The nurse in charge of Johnny after the accident.
+- Hospital Hottie: Nurse Kelly who is in charge of Johnny after the accident.
 She's even credited as "Sexy Nurse".

 - Hot Scientist: Susan, although the scientist part is something of a Informed Ability.